Early Childhood Education (ECE)

 Lecture Hours: 2 Lab Hours: None Repeatable: No Grading: L

-Recommended: Completion of 12 units in Early Childhood Education including core courses in Child Development, Child Family and Community and Programs/Curriculum.
+Recommended: Completion of 12 units in Early Childhood Education/Child Development, including the core courses in ECE 101 and ECE 107.

 Advisory Level: Read: 3 Write: 3 Math: None